Succession Planning Template

 Proper "Data Elements"

-It doesn’t matter if you’re designing a software system or using forms, here are the “data elements” that should always be included, along with instructions.
-Use them to create your own unique form.
+It doesn’t matter if you’re designing a software system or using forms, here are the “data elements” that should always be included, along with instructions:

 - Incumbent: The person occupying the position today.